giadatasinato04/vices_virtuesofgiotto.github.io/README.md

 ### Viewer

-To better visualize each Virtue and Vice couple, we implemente the iiif viewer.
+To better visualize each Virtue and Vice couple, we implemented the iiif viewer.

 ## Img Folder